 What Johnson Must Know about Trump and Bannon

 If anyone knows what the ‘deep state’ of the UK is up to, it should be Boris Johnson – an alumnus of Eton and Oxford, a former editor of the Spectator, lead Telegraph columnist and former Mayor of London.
-But it’s his last official role as Foreign Secretary from July 2016 to July 2018, when his alliance with Bannon flourished, which really puts Johnson on the spot.
+But it’s his last official role as Foreign Secretary, from July 2016 to July 2018, when his alliance with Bannon flourished, which really puts Johnson on the spot.

-These two years are the key phases of the alleged Trump campaign collusion with Putin – a campaign supervised first by Manafort and then by Bannon who continued as
+These two years are the key phases of the alleged Trump campaign collusion with Putin – a campaign supervised first by Manafort and then by Bannon who continued as a

-As Foreign Secretary Johnson must have been briefed on these matters of urgent national interest and the potential foreign subversion of Britain’s biggest ally.
+As Foreign Secretary, Johnson must have been briefed on these matters of urgent national interest and the potential foreign subversion of Britain’s biggest ally.

 The head of the Secret Intelligence Service (MI6) reports directly to the Foreign Secretary.
-It was a dossier written the former chief of MI6’s Russian desk, Christopher Steele, which has provided a road map for FBI Counterintelligence and the Mueller inquiry into Trump and Putin.
+It was a dossier written by the former chief of MI6’s Russian desk, Christopher Steele, which has provided a road map for FBI Counterintelligence and the Mueller inquiry into Trump and Putin.
 Even if Johnson had no intelligence briefings prior to Trump’s election, he would have certainly been taken through the evidence when the Steele dossier was published by Buzzfeed in January 2017.

 Day-to-day responsibility for GCHQ also belonged to Johnson during this time at the Foreign and Commonwealth Office, and the signals intelligence agency was one of the first to become aware of suspicious “interactions” between Trump and Russian agents.
 When the White House accused GCHQ of spying on Trump on Obama’s orders, the intelligence agency was forced to issue a rare rebuke.
-Such a high profile issue must have been discussed at the most senior levels.
+Such a high-profile issue must have been discussed at the most senior levels.

-There are various other UK based strands of the Mueller inquiry Boris Johnson should also have been
+There are various other UK-based strands of the Mueller inquiry Boris Johnson should also have been

 The FBI inquiry into Russian connections to Trump began in London in May 2016 when a member of Trump’s national security team, George Papadopolous, started boasting that Russia had “dirt” on Hillary Clinton in the form of “thousands of emails” to the Australian Ambassador in a Kensington bar.